 There was uproar when Air New Zealand tried to trademark an image containing the Maori words for hello, “kia ora” (the name of their in-flight magazine).

-A few years ago, Kim Kardashian was accused by the masses of cultural appropriation and forced to recant on her plans to name her new fashion line, “Kimono, ” a Japanese garment and the national dress for Japan has been worn for generations.
+A few years ago, Kim Kardashian was accused by the masses of cultural appropriation and forced to recant on her plans to name her new fashion line, “Kimono, ” a Japanese garment and the national dress for Japan that has been worn for generations.

 Oh!
 We can’t forget the long-running trade mark dispute involving the NFL’s “Washington Redskins”.
 We have seen over the years Native Americans have tried to challenge and cancel various US trade mark registrations for the name on the basis that the word “Redskin” is a racial slur.